 Introduction.

-Developing “Mia,” a talking cat-shaped robot that speaks dialect.
+Developing “Mia,” a talking cat-shaped robot that speaks dialects.

 In a previous article here, we implemented a function to retrieve weather forecast information on the back-end and display it in a Flutter application.